FreeStable/freestable-concept/README.md

 ### DAO token rewards

-Another issue that new stablecoins face is incentivizing people to become minters.
+Another issue that new stablecoins face is incentivizing people to become minters (and having more tokens in circulation).
 A common approach currently is to incentivize them with rewards in the governance tokens.
 This also helps distributing tokens to actual users of the protocol.

 ## Redeemability